mrjutsu/ledger/README.md

 If you wish to contribute to the project, follow these instructions:

 - Fork the project.
-- Give your branch a descriptive name, e.g.:
+- Give your branch a descriptive name, e.g.: `feature/my-awesome-feature`, `bugfix/issue-fix` or `improvement/some-optimization`, for example.
--   `feature/my-awesome-feature`
--   `bugfix/issue-fix`
--   `improvement/some-optimization`
+- Do your thing.
 - Pull `main` into your branch.
 - Make a Pull Request.